ivank/laminar/packages/laminar-jwt/README.md

 ## Deployment

-Deployment is preferment by lerna automatically on merge / push to master, but you'll need to bump the package version numbers yourself.
+Deployment is preferment by lerna automatically on merge / push to main, but you'll need to bump the package version numbers yourself.
 Only updated packages with newer versions will be pushed to the npm registry.

 ## Contributing